-- 1. From the navigation menu, navigate to Automate infrastructure >Clusters. - 2.
-On the Clusters page, Click Add Cluster. - 3.
-Select Create a cluster.
+- 1. From the navigation menu, navigate to Automate infrastructure >Clusters.

+- 2. On the Clusters page, ClickAdd Cluster.

+- 3. Select Create a cluster.

 Note: This procedure is for creating a cluster.
-If you have an existing cluster that you want to import, see Importing a target managed cluster to the hub clusterfor those steps. - Enter a name for your cluster.
+If you have an existing cluster that you want to import, see Importing a target managed cluster to the hub clusterfor those steps.

+- Enter a name for your cluster.
 For a bare metal cluster, this name cannot be an arbitrary name.
 It is associated with the cluster URL.
 Make sure that the cluster name that you use is consistent with your DNS and network setup.
 Tip: You can view theyaml content updates as you enter the information in the console by setting the YAML switch to ON. - 5.
-Select Bare Metal for the infrastructure platform. - 6.
+Select Bare Metal for the infrastructure provider. - 6.
 Specify a Release image that you want to use for the cluster.
 This identifies the version of the Red Hat OpenShift Container Platform image that is used to create the cluster.
 If the version that you want to use is available, you can select the image from the list of images.
-If the image that you want to use is not a standard image, you can enter the url to the image that you want to use.
-See Release images for more information about release images.

-- 7. Select your provider connection from the available connections on the list.
-If you do not have one configured, or want to configure a new one, select Add provider.
+If the image that you want to use is not a standard image, you can enter the URL to the image that you want to use.
+See Release images for more information about release images. - 7.
+Select your provider connection from the available connections on the list.
+If you do not have one configured, or want to configure a new one, select Add connection.
 See Creating a provider connection for bare metal for more information about creating a provider connection. - 8.
-Enter the base domain information that you configured in your bare metal environment.
-If there is already a base domain associated with the selected provider connection, that value is populated in that field.
-You can change the value by overwriting it.
-For a bare metal cluster, this setting is associated with the cluster URL.
-Make sure that the base domain that you use is consistent with your DNS and network setup. - 9.
+Optional: Configure additional labels for the cluster. - 9.
 Select your hosts from the list of hosts that are associated with your provider connection.
-Select a minimum of three assets that are on the same bridge networks as the hypervisor. - 10.
-Configure the cluster networking options.
+Select a minimum of three assets that are on the same bridge networks as the hypervisor.
+The list of hosts is compiled from the existing Bare Metal Assets.
+If you do not have any Bare Metal Assets created, then you can create or import them before you continue with the creation process.
+Alternatively, you can select Disable certificate verification to bypass the requirement.